GIS-Halmstad/audioguide/README.md

 This section describes how to add media assets (images, audio, and video files) to the Audioguide App.

 As you may have noticed, the database tables include some columns that are meant to be used to link each geometric feature with one-to-many assets.
-The `audioguide_point` table contains `audios`, `videos`, and `images`, while the `audioguide_line` table contains `images` only.
+The `audioguide_points` table contains `audios`, `videos`, and `images`, while the `audioguide_lines` table contains `images` only.
 Each of these columns' values should be _a comma-separated string of either relative or absolute URLs_. `NULL` is also an allowed value.

 The linked assets will be shown in the app in the corresponding place in the UI.